golangci/misspell/README.md

 Variations of UK and US spellings are based on many sources including:

-* http://www.tysto.com/uk-us-spelling-list.html (with heavy editing, many are incorrect)
+* [Comprehensive* list of American and British spelling differences (archive)](https://web.archive.org/web/20230326222449/http://tysto.com/uk-us-spelling-list.html) (with heavy editing, many are incorrect)
-* http://www.oxforddictionaries.com/us/words/american-and-british-spelling-american (excellent site but incomplete)
+* [American and British spelling (archive)](https://web.archive.org/web/20160820231624/http://www.oxforddictionaries.com/us/words/american-and-british-spelling-american) (excellent site but incomplete)
-* Diffing US and UK [scowl dictionaries](http://wordlist.aspell.net)
+* Diffing US and UK [SCOWL dictionaries](http://wordlist.aspell.net)

 American English is more accepting of spelling variations than is British English, so "what is American or not" is subject to opinion.